Balaton cherry: Growing characteristics

-The Balaton is more sensitive to winter injury than other sour cherry cultivars.
+The Balaton is considered robust and vigorous.
+It is more sensitive to winter injury than other sour cherry cultivars.
 It has also suffered from disappointing yield quantity in many years.
-Like most sour cherry varieties, the Balaton is self-fertile, but it appears that yields can be improved by supplementing Balaton trees with pollen from sweet cherry trees.
+There is a certain degree of self-fertility, but it appears that yields can be improved by supplementing Balaton trees with pollen from sweet cherry trees.
+Measured against the best morello selections, the Thuringian top selection of the Balaton (on good soils) can achieve similar yield performance, with better, albeit still insufficient monilia resistance for fungicide-free cultivation.